lisalindqvist95/proj5_frontend/README.md

  - As a Site User, I can log in and out of my account so that it stays secure.
  - As a Site User I can see if I am logged in or out so that I know my status.
  - As a New User I can register for an account so that I can comment and like posts.
- - As a Site User I have an account where I can log in and like/comment on posts.
+ - As a Site User I have an account where I can log in and like, pin and comment on posts.

 ### User Navigation
  - As a Site User I can immediately easily find the navigation so that I can use the website with ease.
  - As a Site User, I can view a list of posts and scroll infanetly so that I don't have to click to the next page.
- - As a Site User, I can click on the person who has posted to fin their profile and follow them.
+ - As a Site User, I can click on the person who has posted to fid their profile and follow them.
  - As a Site User I can easily find new people to follow so that I can make new friends and get new inspiration.

 ### Post Details